-It’s not news that in many marketing departments these days money isn’t always easy to come by.
-Coming up with the budget for a mobile app, on one platform let alone two, is not always easy.
+1. cost-effectivenessit’s not news that in many marketing departments these days money isn’t always easy to come by. coming up with the budget for a mobile app, on one platform let alone two, is not always easy.

 3. It will “launch” the other ones

-They’ve already had one mobile interaction with you so there’s a good chance they would be open to another.
-Instead of counting on the app store or mobile searches to drive traffic you can generate that initial burst of activity on your own.
-Think about it, it’s a lot easier to drive traffic to a new website when you already have a big email list of people who would be interested.
+at the end of any Text Marketing campaign there will be a database of mobile phone numbers (the people who texted-in). launching a mobile app or website? send out a text and tell them.they’ve already had one mobile interaction with you so there’s a good chance they would be open to another. instead of counting on the app store or mobile searches to drive traffic, you can generate that initial burst of activity on your own. think about it, it’s a lot easier to drive traffic to a new website when you already have a big email list of people who would be interested.

 1. Traditional media

 as mentioned above, this is an easy one. instead of telling your audience to “call now” or “visit our website”, have them send a text message. maybe they’re entering to win something or getting an instant “show this message on your phone for something” coupon.

 are you still using clipboards and sign up sheets to gather data at your events? still putting out that plastic fish bowl for business cards? try having your event attendees get out their phone and text to vote, answer a question, put a message up on a screen, sign a petition, win something, or get a discount. it’ll be more fun for you and your audience, and in the end you’ll get a valid mobile number instead of an email address you can’t read anyway.

 many businesses have more people passing through their doors every day than visits to their website. those people also have phones in their pockets and purses. print out a sign and create a mobile loyalty club by having visitors text-in for a discount on their next visit. they’re in your location so you know they have an interest in your business. give them an easy way to offer up their valuable mobile phone number so you can bring them back later.